 Greg supervises field operations for cultural resources investigations throughout Arizona.
 Of particular interest to Mr. Whitney is the occupation of marginal lands in the western portion of the state.
 He likes to think of himself as a desert rat, at home with the critters and cacti, and always in search of that elusive watering hole.

-Mike has conducted paleobotanical analysis since 1990 and has studied plant tissues from prehistoric and historic period sites throughout Arizona, New Mexico, and parts of Texas.
-His research interests include human-environment interaction, human behavioral ecology, food selection and consumption, and ethnicity in food preparation.
-In addition to client services, Mike is a principal investigator on an NSF-funded grant to study prehistoric subsistence and ecological change in southwestern New Mexico.
+Mike has conducted paleobotanical analysis since 1990 and has studied plant tissues from prehistoric and historic period sites throughout Arizona, New Mexico, and parts of New York and Texas.
+His research interests include human-environment interaction, human behavioral ecology, food selection and consumption, food sutainability, ethnicity in food preparation, military history, and industrial archaeology.

 firstname.lastname@example.org | Academia.edu